 You will leave with a flash drive or a digital download of your presentation, as well as specific verbal feedback that will help you move to the next level in your speaking.
 Your 30-minute appointment will begin with looking over the answers to the questions below.
-Then you will be taped with your Speak Up faculty member observing.
+Then you will be taped with your Speak Up staffer observing.
 If you choose to speak longer than 15-minutes, it will cut into your time of feedback, but that is your choice.
 Your content can be whatever you choose.
 It can be a complete talk, or a portion of a longer talk.
-You will be given feedback on both content and delivery during your 30-minute appointment.
-(Click for Instructions)
+You will be given feedback on both content and delivery during your 30-minute appointment. (click for printable directions)

 Instructor: Robyn Dykstra

 There are many ways to get more opportunities to speak and Robyn will give you 10 tried and true strategies to find places to talk.
 You will leave this interactive session with a good elevator pitch, dialogue for cold calls and templates to email to your leads.